Posts

 The Path Forward: Advocacy and Investment

-While public transportation has the potential to uplift low-income communities, its success depends on sustained investment and advocacy.
-Policymakers, transit agencies, and community leaders must work together to ensure that transit systems are not only affordable but also reliable, safe, and responsive to the needs of all riders.
+The potential of public transportation to support low-income communities depends on sustained investment and advocacy.
+Policymakers, transit agencies, and community leaders all bear responsibility for ensuring that transit systems remain affordable, reliable, safe, and responsive to the needs of the riders who depend on them.

 Conclusion: A Shared Vision for Equitable Mobility